Healthcare: Regulatory Agencies

 The Centers for Disease Control and Prevention (CDC) promote health, prevent diseases, injury and disability, and prepare for new health threats in the United States.
 The site provides information about diseases and conditions, healthy living, and traveler's health.
 In addition, the CDC site provides information regarding new studies and results, emergency preparedness, and various outbreaks.

 The Department of Health and Human Services (HHS) hosts programs that provide equitable treatment of beneficiaries and enable the collection of national health data.
 HHS conducts research, studies food and drug safety, and offers grants.
 The HHS website provides users with news related to the healthcare industry as well as information about prevention, regulations, and how to be prepared for a potential public health emergency.

-The Department of Public Health and Social Services (DPHSS) is responsible for overseeing legislation on public health, public welfare, and environmental health in Guam, a territory of the United States of America.
-The site contains information regarding the department and also provides regular announcements and press releases relating to its legislative oversight.
+The Department of Public Health and Social Services (DPHSS) oversees legislation on public health, public welfare, and environmental health in Guam, a territory of the United States of America.
+The site contains department information and provides regular announcements and press releases relating to its legislative oversight.

-The Ministry of Public Health, also known as the Ministerio de Salud, is responsible for establishing policies and strategies to protect the public health of Uruguay.
+The Ministry of Public Health, also known as the Ministerio de Salud Pública, is responsible for establishing policies and strategies to protect the public health of Uruguay.
 The ministry informs the public and officials of potential public health issues, takes emergency measures for severe public health conditions, and trains employees on how to comply with regulatory legislation.
+Only available in Spanish.